What is the purpose of SDG 9?

-Without infrastructure and innovation, there are little grounds for a society to develop and thrive.
+Without infrastructure and industry innovation, there are few grounds for a society to develop and thrive.
 The same is true for the growth of new industries, information, and communication technologies.

-For many nations, lacking infrastructure is a severe hindrance to growth, which stands in the way of obtaining other Sustainable Development Goals.
-Even today, some low-income African countries experience lacking infrastructure as a cause to business productivity losses, with up to 40 percent.
+In fact, for many nations, lacking infrastructure is a severe hindrance to growth standing in the way of obtaining other SDGs.
+Even today, some low-income African countries experience lacking infrastructure as a cause of business productivity losses.
+Nonetheless, financial support is crucial for small-scale industries to be able to develop.
+However, only 35 per cent of these industries have access to credit in developing countries.

 By promoting sustainable industries, and investing in scientific research and innovation, nations can develop this key component of sustainable development.

-By providing universal and affordable access to the internet, to the more than 4 billion people who currently are offline, knowledge and information can help drive a sustainable change.
+More than 4 billion people have no access to the Internet, therefore lack information and communication.
+By providing universal and affordable access to the internet, knowledge and information can help drive a sustainable change.

 How are companies working with it: